Portraits I Am Currently Enjoying

 Nocturne_lede - melting portrait

-First we have a self portrait of an unknown 17th century painter… well, obviously a painter.
-It kind of sums up why I like old portraits… it’s the ambiguity, there’s always a lot of symbolism in these pictures, but I don’t pick up on it because I’m not in the know as far as the subtleties are concerned.
+First we have a self portrait of an unknown 17th-century person.
+I love the ambiguity, and there’s a lot of symbolism — not that I can decode them.
 But is she happy or sad?
 Is she smiling?
 Grimacing mildly?
 Hard to tell.

 Self_portrait_of_a_female_painter_Bologna_17th_century